-SGL SWP RESET-Press in the spring-return button momentarily to arm the A Trigger circuit for a single-sweep display.
+SGL SWP RESET-Press in the spring-return button momentarily to arm the trigger circuit for a single-sweep display.
 In this mode, the trigger system operates the same as NORM, except only one sweep is displayed for each trigger signal.
-Another sweep cannot be displayed until the SGL SWP RESET button is momentarily pressed in again to reset the A Trigger circuit.
+Another sweep cannot be displayed until the SGL SWP RESET button is momentarily pressed in again to reset the trigger circuit.
 This mode is useful for displaying and photographing either nonrepetitive signals or signals that cause unstable conventional displays (e.g., signals that vary in amplitude, shape, or time).

-- TRIG'D-READY Indicator-LED illuminates when either P-P AUTO or NORM Trigger Mode is selected and the A Sweep has been triggered (TRIG'D).
-In single-sweep display, the LED illuminates to indicate that the A Trigger circuit is armed (READY). - 27) A TRIGGER LEVEL Control-Selects the amplitude point on the trigger signal at which the sweep is triggered.
+- TRIG'D-READY Indicator-LED illuminates when either P-P AUTO or NORM Trigger Mode is selected and the Sweep has been triggered (TRIG'D).
+In singlesweep display, the LED illuminates to indicate that the Trigger circuit is armed (READY). - TRIGGER LEVEL Control-Selects the amplitude point on the trigger signal at which the sweep is triggered. - SLOPE Switch-Selects the slope of the signal that triggers the sweep.